plone/training/api.rst

     When starting Plone using ``./bin/instance debug -O Plone`` you'll end up in a interactive debugger.

 plone.app.debugtoolbar (not yet working Plone 5!)
-    A addon that allows you to inspect nearly everything.
+    A add-on that allows you to inspect nearly everything.
 It even has a interactive console and a tester for TALES-expressions.

 plone.reload
-    An addon that allows to reload code that you changed without restarting the site.
+    An add-on that allows to reload code that you changed without restarting the site.
 It is also used by plone.app.debugtoolbar.

 Products.PrintingMailHost
-    A addon that prevents Plone from sending mails.
+    A add-on that prevents Plone from sending mails.
 They are instead logged.

 Products.enablesettrace or Products.Ienablesettrace
-    Addon that allows to use pdb and ipdb in python skin-scripts.
+    Add-on that allows to use pdb and ipdb in python skin-scripts.
 Very useful when debugging legacy-code.

 ``verbose-security = on``
     A option for the recipe *plone.recipe.zope2instance* that logs the detailed reasons why a user might not be authorized to see something.